 Meanwhile Prince Charming (Rupert Everett) unites the thwarted fairytale villains and organises a coup to seize the throne for himself.
 Fiona leads her princess girlfriends in a desperate bid to stop him.
 In the end it is up to the most unlikely hero to save Shrek and Fiona, the Kingdom, and ultimately the future of Far Far Away.

-- During a knighting ceremony, Shrek accidentally slices through the man’s shoulder.
+- While knighting a man Shrek accidentally slices through the man's shoulder.

-- At a ship launching, Shrek throws a bottle against the side and creates a gaping hole that sinks the ship and causes the masts to explode in flame.
+- Shrek throws a bottle against a ship at its launch which creates a gaping hole, sinking the ship as its masts explode in flame.

-- Shrek causes chaos when his belt buckle blasts off his body.
-His clothes come undone with bits and pieces flying in all directions, knocking people over and causing a chain reaction.
-Fiona falls to the ground, the banquet is ruined, and Donkey is thrown into the air and pinned to the wall by flaming shrimp skewers.
+- Shrek’s belt buckle blasts off his body causing chaos as his clothes come undone and bits and pieces fly in all directions knocking people over and causing a chain reaction that sees Fiona fall to the ground, the banquet ruined, Donkey thrown into the air and pinned to the wall by flaming shrimp skewers.

-- In a dream sequence, one of Shrek’s babies is almost killed by flying knives.
+- In a dream one of Shrek’s babies is almost killed by flying knives.

-- When the villains reach Far Far Away, they pillage the city streets, terrorising the citizens.
+- When the villains reach Far Far Away they pillage the city streets terrorizing the citizens.

 - Snow White is slapped across the face.

-- Snow White organises an army of forest animals to attack two enchanted trees guarding the castle.
+- Snow White organizes an army of forest animals to attack two enchanted trees guarding the castle.

-- When Shrek and Arthur fight over a ship’s wheel, the ship crashes against rocks.
+- Shrek and Arthur fight over the ship’s wheel and wreck the ship on the some rocks.